dev0052/Sentinel-Facial_Recognition_Attendance_System/README.md

-# Cloud-Based Biometric Attendance System
+# Facial-Recognition_Attendance-System

 ## Description
-The **Cloud-Based Biometric Attendance System** is a robust application for managing attendance using face recognition.
+The **Facial-Recognition_Attendance-System** is a robust application for managing attendance using face recognition.
 It leverages machine learning, computer vision, and cloud storage to ensure secure, efficient, and real-time attendance tracking.
 This system is ideal for educational institutions, offices, or any organization that requires seamless attendance monitoring.

 ---